datapedion/tensorflow-cell/README.md

 # Overview

+This projects implented a retrain script can retrain a MobileNet.
+It is not optimal for accuracy, like Inception V3, but small and efficient.

 This repo contains code for the "TensorFlow for poets 2" series of codelabs.

 There are multiple versions of this codelab depending on which version